 Calendar planning: time as context.

-• Calendar views are vital for tasks tied to specific dates.
-Seeing tasks in a time context helps plan workload, spot peak periods, and balance distribution.
+- Calendar views are essential for tasks tied to specific dates.
+Seeing tasks within a time context makes workload distribution visible, surfaces peak demand periods, and supports more informed scheduling decisions.

 Dashboards: productivity control panels.